Wally's Cafe: Impact on the Youth

 When Wally’s Paradise turned into Wally's Cafe in 1960, the institution took its investment in the youth one step further.
+Walcott recognized the location as a hub for young musicians, and set out to help these students reach their musical goals by providing them with opportunities in any way he could.
 The club began employing young musicians attending nearby schools and offering cheap housing options in the form of apartments above the nightclub.

-Wallcott recognized the location as a hub, an ecosystem, for young musicians.
-He set out to help these students reach their musical goals by providing them with opportunities in any way he could.
+Renovations and Post COVID-19

+In the mid-1990s, Wally’s suffered from overcrowding issues, flirting with occupancy limit on an almost nightly basis.
+Patrons often complained about the cramped space, smoke, and body odor that filled the room.
+The city took notice of these issues and recommended the club expand.
+Talks of the expansion dragged on for many years, the primary reason for this being an issue involving estate disputes between Walcott's grandchildren.

-In 2023, the third generation of Walcotts – the grandchildren of Joseph L Walcott- now run and manage the club.
+In 2023, Wally's grandchildren – the third generation of Walcotts – now run and manage the club.
 Wally’s Cafe was forced to close for two and a half years following the COVID19 pandemic, and only barely survived foreclosure having lost almost 90% of its revenue.

-Renovations

-In the mid 1990’s, Wally’s suffered from overcrowding issues, flirting with occupancy limit on an almost nightly basis.
-Patrons often complained about the cramped space, smoke, and body honor that filled the room.
-The city took issue with these issues and recommended the club expand.
-Talks of the expansion dragged on for many years, the primary reason for this being an issue involving estate disputes between Wallcotts grandchildren.